 This being said, I think you should shop around for a better refinance product with less fees.

-@Tyler Weaver thnx for the response bud!
+@Tyler W. thnx for the response bud!
 I’ll give some more banks a call tomorrow to see if anyone is willing to give a better deal.

 @Jefferey Chheuy what state?